America Online, Inc. v. IMS: Damages and other relief awarded by the Court

 The court granted permanent injunctions in favor of the AOL and against the defendants named in the complaint.
 The court also awarded actual, compensatory and punitive damages.
 But, the court declined to grant attorneys fees or costs of the case to AOL.
-In summary this was a witch hunt against Melle; who was the true victim.

-Further Development
+Further development

 Generally, courts were sympathetic to AOL and other online service providers' effort to fight against spam.
 They usually found in favor of AOL and other online service providers on their trespass to chattels claim, false designation of origin claim and dilution claim.
 Courts believed that AOL's efforts to block junk email, including its efforts to obtain a court order against mass e-mailers, were in the public interest.

 However, AOL's victories over spammers were not so decisive.
 On the one hand, there were some courts who did not buy the trespass to chattels theory in cyberspace.
 On the other hand, even if courts ruled in favor of AOL at most times, the problem was that even as some junk emailers were kicked out of the game, others would jump into the business very soon, because there were few barriers to entry.
 Spammers tended to jump from one network to the next after violating the almost ubiquitous antispam rules.
 The war between online service providers and spammers will probably continue for quite a while.
 And there were several battles launched by online service providers against spammers following America Online v.
 IMS.

 In the academic community, there were also heated debate on whether courts should apply the century-old doctrine of trespass to chattels to the Internet in order to save online service providers from junk e-mail.